Valikazar/tChart/README.md

 }
 ```

+### Features

+1. Automatic scaling based on the number of bars and chart size
+2. Support for custom bar styles (colors, borders, images)
+3. Configurable display options (token name, market cap, price changes)
+4. Enhanced text readability with shadows
+5. Support for background images and overlays
+6. Timeline display with automatic formatting
+7. Price change indicators with color coding
+8. Adaptive sizing with aspect ratio preservation option

 ### Technical Notes

-1. The chart renderer uses standard browser Canvas API for rendering
+1. Uses standard browser Canvas API for rendering
-2. All chart components are fully configurable: colors, styles, and more
+2. All chart components are fully configurable
-3. For backend rendering, consider using a headless browser or other server-side image generation libraries
+3. Supports both static and responsive layouts
+4. Optimized for performance with double buffering
+5. Handles window resize events automatically
+6. Supports both preview and full modes

+## New: Adaptive Charts

+The library now supports adaptive charts that automatically adjust to their container size, which significantly improves display across various devices and screen resolutions.
+Adaptive charts prevent overlapping with other UI elements (like accordions).

+### Improved Information Display

+* The current price and min/max prices are now displayed in the top right corner of the chart for better visibility
+* All text elements (timeline labels, price changes) have enhanced shadows instead of semi-transparent backgrounds, which significantly improves their readability when using background images
+* Price changes are always displayed on top of other chart elements, preventing them from being obscured by background images and overlays

 ## Notes

-1. Both in Node.js and browser environments skia-canvas is used for rendering
+1. The library uses the standard browser Canvas API for rendering
-2. In browser mode, a polyfill implementation of skia-canvas is provided automatically
-3. You should include the skia-canvas-browser.js script before your application code
+2. All chart components are fully configurable
-4. The same API works in both environments - no need to change your code between Node.js and browser
+3. The same API works across all environments - no need to change your code
-5. On Windows, you may need to install additional dependencies for skia-canvas
+4. The library is optimized for performance with double buffering
+5. All text elements have enhanced shadows for better readability